OPH-Materiaalihanke/TimToPlus-strippedaplus/a-plus-rst-tools/README.md

 ### 1. Graded questionnaire

-The questionnaire directive arguments define the exercise key and max points with the optional difficulty.
+The questionnaire directive arguments define the exercise key and optional max points with the difficulty.
 For example, `.. questionnaire:: 1 A50` sets key `1`, max points `50` and difficulty `A`.
+If not set in the directive arguments, the max points will be set to the sum of the question points.
+Setting the difficulty is optional and it can be set even if the max points aren't defined in the argument.
 The questionnaire directive accepts the following options:

 * `submissions`: max submissions
 * `points-to-pass`: points to pass
 * `feedback`: If set, assumes the defaults for a feedback questionnaire
+* `title`: exercise title
 * `no-override`: If set, the conf.py override setting is ignored
 * `pick_randomly`: integer.
 Set the pick_randomly setting for the quiz (select N questions randomly on each load)
 * `category`: exercise category
+* `status`: exercise status (default "unlisted").
+See available [statuses](#list-of-exercise-statuses).
+* `allow-assistant-viewing`: Allows assistants to view the submissions of the students.
+  Can be set to true or false.
+Overrides any options set in the conf.py or config.yaml files.
+* `allow-assistant-grading`: Allows assistants to grade the submissions of the students.
+  Can be set to true or false.
+Overrides any options set in the conf.py or config.yaml files.

 The contents of the questionnaire directive define the questions and possible instructions to students.

 The **question directives** `pick-one`, `pick-any`, and `freetext` take the points of the question as the first argument.
-The sum of the question points should be equal to the questionnaire max points.
+If the questionnaire's max points are set, the sum of the question points should be equal to them.
 The question directives accept the following options:

 * `class`: CSS class